The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logins and logoffs.

 - Event ID 49 - "Configuring the Page file for crash dump failed.
 Make sure there is a page file on the boot partition and that is large enough to contain all physical memory".

 This happens when you manually set Page File size, then add Random Access Memory (RAM) to your computer and do not adjust Windows Page File size accordingly.
 A typical Windows Page File size is one and a half times of RAM size - if you have 1 GB of RAM, the Page File size should be at least 1.5 GB.

 - Event ID 55 - "The file system structure on the disk is corrupt and unusable.
 Please run the chkdsk utility on the volume <volume name>".
 Files and folders on a disk are messed up.
-Load Disk Management and see what drive letter(s) is/are assigned to the hard disk with specified number.
+Load Disk Management and see what drive letter(s) is/are assigned to the hard disk with the specified number.
 Then run chkdsk.

 There are links to the Help and Support Center (Windows XP) or Event Log Online Help in almost every event.
 These sometimes provide an overview of the event with possible solutions.

 To do that, note Event ID of the event.
-Then select a part of Description by holding down mouse button, dragging the mouse pointer over text and then releasing the button.
+Then select a part of Description by holding down the mouse button, dragging the mouse pointer over text and then releasing the button.
 Press Ctrl+C on your keyboard to copy the selected text.